| The

 ensemble chorus.
 Looking for a different sound, Steve laid down the

 groove with brushes on a New York City phone book.
-The session went down over a weekend at A&R Studios on 48th street in
+The recording sessions

 New York City.